 The African American Studies and African Diaspora Studies Program fosters interdisciplinary study for undergraduate and post-baccalaureate students through examination of how people of African descent shaped the world.
 As a program located in a city with a history of black sociopolitical movements, we provide a forum to engage the complexities of black life across African diasporas.
 In addition, we advance the university’s commitment to diverse perspectives and inclusive learning environments.

-- African American Studies and African Diaspora Studies Program graduates are prepared for careers in the fields of medicine, law, marketing, public relations, nonprofit management, teaching, project management, and more.
+- African American and African Diaspora Studies Program graduates are prepared for careers in the fields of medicine, law, marketing, public relations, nonprofit management, teaching, project management, and more.

 - Graduates continue their studies at universities such as Duke University, Vanderbilt University, Rutgers University, and UC Berkeley.